adamaji/Slicer/Docs/developer_guide/script_repository/dicom.md

 How to obtain accessToken:

 - Google Cloud: Execute `gcloud auth print-access-token` once you have logged in
-- Kheops: create an album, create a sharing link (something like `https://demo.kheops.online/view/TfYXwbKAW7JYbAgZ7MyISf`), the token is the string after the last slash (`TfYXwbKAW7JYbAgZ7MyISf`).
+- Kheops: create an album, create a sharing link (something like `https://demo.kheops.online/view/{ACCESS_TOKEN_STRING_HERE}`), the token is the string after the last slash.

 ```python
 slicer.util.selectModule("DICOM")  # ensure DICOM database is initialized and